 - Fibrous Sarcoma In Dogs/ Fibrosarcoma In Dogs

 - Hemangiosarcoma in Dogs

 - Liposarcoma In Dogs

 - Soft Tissue Sarcoma In Cats

 What Is Soft Tissue Sarcoma In Dogs?

-A soft tissue sarcoma is a broad category of cancerous tumor that develops in connective tissue.
+Soft tissue sarcomas are a broad category of cancerous tumor that develops in the skin and connective tissues beneath it.
 These tumors can arise almost anywhere in a dog’s body; they might appear as a lump or be hidden from view internally.